acmutd/officer-database-backend/README.md

 ### Environment Notes

 - **Local:** Uses Functions Framework to simulate Cloud Functions.
-Each function runs independently at `http://localhost:8080` (change `--target` in package.json to switch functions)
+Each function runs independently at `http://localhost:8080` (use `npm run dev:FUNCTION_NAME` to run a specific function)
 - **Production:** Each function is deployed separately with its own URL.
 All functions are accessible via their individual Cloud Functions endpoints.
 - **Database:** Firestore collection `officer`